 The refreshing terpene limonene adds more than lemon-lime flavors.
 Early studies show it possesses properties that may help alleviate symptoms of depression.

-OG Kush is a favorite of the medicinal crowd, so it’s no surprise to see it among the best marijuana strains for depression.
+OG Kush feminized is a favorite of the medicinal crowd, so it’s no surprise to see it among the best marijuana strains for depression.

 It’s not purely medicinally focused, but its unique terpene profile and chilled-out buzz make OG Kush some of the best weed for depression.

 OG Kush is a cross of a lemony Thai landrace and a Kush/Chemdawg hybrid.
 The result is a tough indica-dominant cultivar that’s easy to grow and flowers for 55–60 days.

 Once harvest arrives, OG Kush yields 16–21 oz. /m² in an indoor setup.
 The dense, fruity buds pack in 15–20% THC and 0–2% CBD.

 Inhaling the sharp, fruity smoke imparts a dose of stress relief.
 An initial surge of euphoria lifts your spirits, driving away worries and negativity.